Delta is spreading in Germany – virologist warns of trend reversal

 According to data from the RKI, the share of the delta variant in Germany was recently a good 6 percent (May 31 to June 6).
 That was an increase compared to the weeks before.
 On June 22nd, several federal states reported that the proportion of the delta variant had also increased in them.
 According to Health Minister Kai Klose (Greens), it already accounts for more than a fifth of new infections in Hesse.
 “We have clear signs that Delta is now dominating over 20 percent of the cases in Hesse,” he said.

 According to dpa The number of confirmed infections with the Delta variant almost doubled over the course of a week in Bavaria – from 132 to 229 cases, as State Chancellor Florian Herrmann (CSU) announced.
 In individual laboratories, the proportion is now almost a quarter.
 Federal Minister of Health Jens Spahn (CDU) also recently stated that it was not a question of whether, but when Delta would determine the infection rate in Germany.
-But why does the Indian Delta variant of all things cause politicians and Christian Drosten such worries?
+But why is the Indian Delta variant of all things causing such worries to politicians and Christian Drosten?

 Corona in Germany: Delta variant – this is why it is considered so dangerous